OWASP/www-project-proactive-controls/docs/the-top-10/c1-accesscontrol.md

 - Role-based programming of this nature is fragile.
 It is easy to create incorrect or missing role checks in code.
 - Hard-Coded Roles do not allow for multi-tenancy.
 Extreme measures like forking the code or adding checks for each customer will be required to allow role-based systems to have different rules for different customers.
-- Large codebases with many access control checks can make it difficult to audit or verify the overall application access control policy.
+- Large code bases with many access control checks can make it difficult to audit or verify the overall application access control policy.
 - Hard coded roles can also be seen as a backdoor when discovered during audits.

 ### 7) ABAC Policy Enforcement Point Example